gSchool/mcsp-unit-oop/01-object-oriented-programming/09-oop-checkpoint.md

 ## !question

-Can variables be made private to a class in JavaScript, and why would we want to make a variable in a class private?
+Can variables be made private to a class in JavaScript, and why would we want to make a variable in a class hidden?

 ## !end-question